hegars/300BaudModem/README.md

 # 300 Baud Audio FSK Modem
  Hardware platform for a 300 Baud Audio FSK Modem with dual TRS output for baseband audio/signaling for radio operation and an RJ45 E&M Type connector.

- Board format follows the RetroBrew Eurocard 160x100 style (for power right now) so it can either be rail mounted or desktop chassis
+ Board format follows the RetroBrew Eurocard 160x100 style (for power right now) so it can either be rail mounted or desktop chassis with a v-scored breakoff for LED indicators.

- Modem Core running on a Atmel ATMEGA328-P running the "Arduino Bell 103 and ITU V.21 modem" https://github.com/cstroie/Arabell300
+ Modem Core running on a Atmel ATMEGA328-P running the "Arduino Bell 103 and ITU V.21 modem" by Costin Stroie - https://github.com/cstroie/Arabell300

  ![main](/images/main.png)
  ![main](/images/face.png)